From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Localized Singaporean Food Dataset

 \subsubsection{Human Calibration}

 To guarantee the data quality, we conduct a second pass of manual checking as human calibration to correct the images that are assigned to the wrong food categories.
-We end up with $209,861$ images, which is the \dataset dataset.
+We end up with $209,861$ images, comprising the \dataset dataset.

+\ind{After curation, \dataset contains $209,861$ images, covering $13$ food groups and $233$ food categories.
+Specifically, food groups are more coarse-grained whereas food categories are more fine-grained, e.g., the group ``Sugars, sweets and confectionery'' contains categories such as ``Parfait'' and ``Popcorn''.
+The detailed statistics with the category number and image number in each food group are displayed in Table~\ref{tab:dataset statistics}.
+As shown, the food group ``Mixed ethnic dishes, analyzed in Singapore'' contains 129 out of 233 food categories (over $55\%$).
+These categories are mixed ethnic Singaporean dishes and are highly localized, such as ``laksa'' and ``lontong with sayur lodeh'' (as exemplified in Figure~\ref{fig:misclassification analysis}), which hence confirms the localization of Singapore's food consumption as well as the indispensability of localized food datasets.

-After curation, \dataset has at least 400 food images per food category.
-The sorted distribution of food image number per food category in \dataset is illustrated in Figure~\ref{fig:categories}, which tends to follow a power-law distribution, exhibiting the popularity of different food categories in the real world.
+We guarantee that there are at least 400 food images per food category.} The sorted distribution of food image number per food category in \dataset is illustrated in Figure~\ref{fig:categories}, which tends to follow a power-law distribution, exhibiting the popularity of different food categories in the real world.

+\ind{Drilling down from the dataset statistics to the food images, we identify two key issues as in Figure~\ref{fig:data issues}: (i) intra-class variation of food images in terms of color, shape, and texture in the same category, and (ii) inter-class resemblance of food images among different categories.
+These two issues are common in real-world food datasets, which further result in the existence of hard positive/negative images.
+As a consequence, the performance of food recognition, which needs to mine such hard samples, is degraded.}